amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

-# Exaple uses
+# Example uses

 One way of interacting with OpenFace is through command line arguments (e.g. Command Prompt or PowerShell in Windows and xterm on Unix systems).
 For this you need to first compile the OpenFace code or download the executables (for Windows).

-`FeatureExtraction` executable is used for sequence analysis, while `FaceLandmarkImg` executable is for individual image analysis.
+`FeatureExtraction` executable is used for sequence analysis that contain a single face, `FaceLandmarkVidMulti` is intended for sequence analysis that contain multiple faces, and `FaceLandmarkImg` executable is for individual image analysis (can either contain one or more faces).
 Some common example uses are outlined below.
 For Ubuntu or Mac OS X omit the `.exe`.
 For the commands to work the current directory has to be in the same directory as the executables, or you need to specify the full path to the executable.

 If you want to extract OpenFace features (by features we refer to all the features extracted by OpenFace: facial landmarks, head pose, eye gaze, facial action units, similarity aligned faces, and HOG) from a **video** file in location `C:\my videos\video.avi`, assuming that only one person appears in that video file, execute the following command on the command line:

     FeatureExtraction.exe -f "C:\my videos\video.avi"

+If there are multiple people in the video use:

+    FaceLandmarkVidMulti.exe -f "C:\my videos\video.avi"

-This will create a `processed` directory in the same directory (working directory) as `FeatureExtraction` that will contain the processed features (more [details](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Output-Format)).
+This will create a `processed` directory in the same directory (working directory) as `FeatureExtraction` or `FaceLandmarkVidMulti` that will contain the processed features (more [details](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Output-Format)).

 If you want to extract OpenFace features from multiple video files, e.g. `C:\my videos\video1.avi`, `C:\my videos\video2.avi`, `C:\my videos\video3.avi`, execute the following command on the command line:

     FeatureExtraction.exe -f "C:\my videos\video1.avi" -f "C:\my videos\video2.avi" -f "C:\my videos\video3.avi"

+or

+    FaceLandmarkVidMulti.exe -f "C:\my videos\video1.avi" -f "C:\my videos\video2.avi" -f "C:\my videos\video3.avi"

 If you only want to extract head pose from the video file in `C:\my videos\video1.avi`, execute the following command on the command line:

     FeatureExtraction.exe -f "C:\my videos\video1.avi" -pose